tuananh/how-small-can-it-be/README.md

 The image is 23.1 MB decompressed and 8.6MB compressed.

+Along with all other benefits of the Chainguard's stack:

+- Fully reproducible by default
+- SBOM support
+- Multi-arch
+- etc...

 ```
 docker images | grep tiny
 tiny-java-app                                 latest         80ac5468534c   53 years ago    23.1MB